elasticpath/elasticpath-dev/docs/composer/integration-hub/site-search/klevu.md

 ## Creating New Entries and Publishing Catalogs

-To syncronize each catalog, you must create a separate Klevu store and collect API key and Klevu Rest Auth key.
-Klevu does not support for multiple indexes within a single Klevu store.
+To synchronize each catalog, you must create a separate Klevu store and collect API key and Klevu Rest Auth key.
+Klevu does not support multiple indexes within a single Klevu store.

 Follow these steps to input Klevu credentials into the custom API **Klevu Keys**:

 1. In Commerce Manager, navigate to **COMMERCE EXTENSIONS** > **Custom APIs**.
 1. Select **Klevu Keys** and click **All Entries**.
 1. Select **Create Entry**.
-1. Specify the name of the catalog you wish to syncronize.
+1. Specify the name of the catalog you wish to synchronize.
 1. Paste the API key that you copied from the Klevu store in the **Klevu API Key** field.
 1. Enter the Klevu API key for Indexing, which is `https://indexing.ksearchnet.com`.
 1. Paste the Klevu Rest Auth key that you copied from your Klevu store in the **Klevu REST AUTH Key** field.